artsgard/socioregister/README.md

 #### Test Class, Mocks, Injected Dependencies and Pure Mockito Testing

-The class under tested should be mocked by using the @InjectMocks annotation.
-The services and repositories mocks should be annotated with @MockBean and within a non-Spring Mockito context (@ExtendWith(MockitoExtension.class)) with  @Mock.
+In theory Junit testing by use of Mockitos is simple:

+	1) You add the @ExtendWith(MockitoExtension.class) at the class level for Junit5 testing;
+	2) You annotate the class under test (SUT) with @InjectMocks e.g. @InjectMocks SocioServiceImpl socioService;
+	3) All other dependencies, concerning the class under test, you declare es mocks by using the @Mock annotation (SocioRepository, MapperService, etc.);
+	4) You provide the behaviour of those mocks by the given method, e.g. given(socioRepo.findById(1L)).willReturn(Optional.of(socioModelMock1));

+Spring uses @MockBean instead of @Mock.
 The JacksonTester, which handles the json-objects conversion, should be instantiated outside Spring.
 In Spring  the class can be injected by @Autowired.

 About the Test Methods in General

 Before any test method you declare a method called setup() annotated with @BeforeEach to prepare things before each test.
 A test method is a test method when annotated with @Test.
 The code uses BDDMockito (Behavior Driven Development) and AssertJ with the general structure of: given -> when -> than resulting in easy readable test.
-The BDD test-paradigma will be noted especialy at the Mockito-test-version of the service implemtation classes like SocioServiceMockitoTest at the test package.

 ### Use-cases